course-details-portlet

 Learning methods and activities

-Lectures, teamwork, quizzes and demonstrations.
+Lectures, teamwork, quizzes and a semester project.
 Parts of the course may use a flipped classroom model.
-Students need a number of approved calculation and research exercises to access examination.
+Students need to submit a project to access examination.
 The lectures and exercises are in English.
 The examination papers will be given in English only.
 Students are free to choose Norwegian or English for answering the exam.

 Further on evaluation

-Some lectures in this course will use quizzes as learning tool.
-The quizzes are optional, but if the students deliver the answers extra points will be given and will be added to the final grade.
+Some lectures in this course will use quizzes, exercises and a project as learning tool.
+The quizzes are optional.
+The project will be mandatory to go to the exam.

 Required previous knowledge